batuhan-sngr/lfa-hw/regular_grammars.md

 ## **Conclusions**
 In this lab work, I've successfully implemented a Python program that generates strings based on context-free grammar rules and converts these grammars into finite automata.
 This project delves into the fundamental concepts of formal language theory, offering valuable insights into computational linguistics.

 Through this implementation, I've gained a deeper understanding of how context-free grammars describe the syntax of languages, and how finite automata can recognize patterns within strings.
 By seamlessly transitioning between these two formalisms, I've demonstrated their interchangeability in capturing the same set of languages, showcasing their complementary roles in language theory.
+And by also employing the Chomsky hierarchy function, I can efficiently determine the type of grammar represented, aiding in linguistic analysis and understanding.
+It forms an essential component of grammar analysis tools and contributes to research in formal language theory.

 Our exploration of context-free grammars and finite automata exemplifies the intricate relationship between language structures and computational models.
 By rigorously analyzing and implementing these concepts, we uncovered the underlying principles governing formal languages and computation.